URANUS: Radio Frequency Tracking, Classification and Identification of Unmanned Aircraft Vehicles

-We would like to acknowledge the use of “Drone Detection” dataset provided by NATO Communications \& Information Agency (NCIA).
-The findings reported here are solely responsibility of the authors.
-The authors would like to thank Giuseppe De Marzo for his help in running the experiments.
-This work was partially funded by the Italian MISE FSC 2014/20 Asse I project `Casa delle Tecnologie Emergenti', and by the Italian P.O.
-Puglia FESR 2014/20 project $6$ESURE$5$ `Secure Safe Apulia'.
+We would like to acknowledge the use of the “Drone Detection” data source provided by the NATO Communications \& Information Agency (NCIA).
+The findings reported here are solely the responsibility of the authors.
+This work was partially funded by the Italian MISE FSC 2014/20 Asse I project ‘Casa delle Tecnologie Emergenti’, and by the Italian P.O.
+Puglia FESR 2014/20 project 6ESURE5 ‘Secure Safe Apulia’.